ngnanavadivel/Password-Hashing-101/README.md

  ## Let's rollup our sleeves and generate some *hashes (message digests)* using Java Security API.

- The following are the valid Message Digest Algorithm names supported by the Java Security API to perform one-way hashing:
+ The following are the valid *Message Digest Algorithm Names* supported by the Java Security API to perform one-way hashing:

   | Algorithm Names |
   |---|